Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Comfort 3.7 Supportive sit, but the lower back height limits long lounging.
+Comfort 3.7 Supportive sit, limited by the lower back height.

-Durability 4.1 Strong structure and suspension; cushion feel is consistent.
+Durability 4.1 Strong structure and consistent cushion feel.

-Layout Practicality 4.2 Compact length and clean shape work in more rooms.
+Layout Practicality 4.2 Compact length fits more rooms.

-Value 4.0 A practical leather sofa if you want simple and durable.
+Value 4.0 A practical leather sofa for simple, durable use.

 Overall 4.0 Best for smaller rooms and low-maintenance leather living.